If you have a business or are starting a business, then you’ll need to create a website.

 Not using WordPress?

-You’ll not only need to make sure your CMS and any additional plugins support the payment gateway or gateways that you want to use, you’ll also want to integrate email marketing platforms and accounting software with your CRM software, and make sure there are plenty of support options available, since running an ecommerce site can be much more complex than setting up a more basic website.
+When you build a website, you’ll not only need to make sure your CMS and any additional plugins support the payment gateway or gateways that you want to use, you’ll also want to integrate email marketing platforms and products accounting software with your CRM software, and make sure there are plenty of support options available, since running an ecommerce online store can be much more complex than setting up a more basic website.

 Choosing a Domain for Your Website (and How to Find One)

-If you are lucky and your domain name of choice is available, purchase it and you’re ready to set up hosting.
+If you are lucky and your domain name of choice is available, register a domain and you’re ready to set up hosting.

 But what if that domain name is already taken?